 6 The amendment in the Statutes (Repeals and Minor Amendments) Act 2009 s.
 5(5) to s.
 8(2)(c) of this Act is not included because the paragraph it sought to amend had been replaced by the Acts Amendment (Bankruptcy) Act 2009 s.
 17 before the amendment purported to come into operation.

+7 On the date as at which this compilation was prepared, the Local Government Legislation Amendment Act 2016 Pt.
+3 Div.
+9 had not come into operation.
+It reads as follows:

+Part 3 — Amendments to other Acts in relation to regional subsidiaries

+Division 9 — Commissioner for Children and Young People Act 2006 amended

+43. Act amended

+This Division amends the Commissioner for Children and Young People Act 2006.

+44. Section 5 amended

+In section 5 in the definition of government agency delete paragraph (c) and insert:

+(c) a local government, regional local government or regional subsidiary; or